Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/energiehuis/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

-#||# oslo-converter-ea for diagram OSLO-Energiehuis-VOC
+#||# oslo-converter-ea for diagram Energiehuis

 #||# -------------------------------------

+2025-03-17T15:12:17.875Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Model:OSLO-Generiek:Gemeente:(Gemeente -> Object))

+2025-03-17T15:12:17.876Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Model:OSLO-Generiek:FormeelKader:(FormeelKader -> Object))

+2025-03-17T15:12:17.876Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Model:OSLO-Energiehuis:Plaatsbezoek:(Plaatsbezoek -> Basistaak))

+2025-03-17T15:12:17.876Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:Model:OSLO-Persoon:Persoon:(Persoon -> Persoon))

+2025-03-17T15:12:17.878Z info: Connector Model:Model:OSLO-Energiehuis:Energiehuis:(Energiehuis -> PubliekeOrganisatie) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.879Z info: Connector Model:Model:OSLO-Organisatie:PubliekeOrganisatie:(PubliekeOrganisatie -> Organisatie) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.879Z info: Connector Model:Model:OSLO-Dienst:PubliekeDienstverlening:(PubliekeDienstverlening -> Output) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.880Z info: Connector Model:Model:OSLO-Dienst:PubliekeDienstverlening:(PubliekeDienstverlening -> Kanaal) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.880Z info: Connector Model:Model:OSLO-Dienst:PubliekeDienstverlening:(PubliekeDienstverlening -> PubliekeOrganisatie) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.880Z info: Connector Model:Model:OSLO-Energiehuis:WoonEnEnergieloket:(WoonEnEnergieloket -> Kanaal) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.880Z info: Connector Model:Model:FOAF:Project:(Project -> Financiering) has no name.
+Ignoring this connector.

+2025-03-17T15:12:17.880Z info: Connector Model:Model:OSLO-Energiehuis:Lening:(Lening -> Financieringsoutput) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.880Z info: Connector Model:Model:OSLO-Energiehuis:Premie:(Premie -> Financieringsoutput) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.880Z info: Connector Model:Model:OSLO-Energiehuis:Plaatsbezoek:(Plaatsbezoek -> Contact) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.881Z info: Connector Model:Model:OSLO-Energiehuis:InteresseOpwekking:(InteresseOpwekking -> Basistaak) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.881Z info: Connector Model:Model:OSLO-Energiehuis:Informatievoorziening:(Informatievoorziening -> Basistaak) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.881Z info: Connector Model:Model:OSLO-Energiehuis:Adviesverlening:(Adviesverlening -> Basistaak) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.881Z info: Connector Model:Model:OSLO-Energiehuis:Begeleiding:(Begeleiding -> Basistaak) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.881Z info: Connector Model:Model:OSLO-Energiehuis:Contact:(Contact -> Basistaak) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.881Z info: Connector Model:Model:OSLO-Energiehuis:GeregistreerdContact:(GeregistreerdContact -> Contact) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.881Z info: Connector Model:Model:OSLO-Dienst:PubliekeDienstverlening:(PubliekeDienstverlening -> Agent) has no name.
+Ignoring this connector.

+2025-03-17T15:12:17.881Z info: Connector Model:Model:OSLO-Energiehuis:Basistaak:(Basistaak -> PubliekeDienstverlening) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Energiehuis:Energiehuis:(Energiehuis -> Basistaak) has no name.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Energiehuis:Financiering:(Financiering -> Basistaak) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Energiehuis:Renovatieproject:(Renovatieproject -> Project) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Energiehuis:Renovatiebegeleiding:(Renovatiebegeleiding -> Begeleiding) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Energiehuis:Energiescan:(Energiescan -> Adviesverlening) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Energiehuis:Financieringsoutput:(Financieringsoutput -> Output) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Energiehuis:Renovatieproject:(Renovatieproject -> Gebouw) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Energiehuis:Renovatieproject:(Renovatieproject -> Gebouweenheid) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:W3C-Time:Periode:(Periode -> TemporeleEntiteit) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Persoon:Persoon:(Persoon -> Agent) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:FOAF:Project:(Project -> Begeleiding) has no name.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Gebouw:Gebouw:(Gebouw -> Gebouweenheid) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Adres:Adresvoorstelling:(Adresvoorstelling -> Adres) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Generiek:GeografischeNaam:(GeografischeNaam -> Locatie) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Adres:Adresvoorstelling:(Adresvoorstelling -> Locatie) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.882Z info: Connector Model:Model:OSLO-Generiek:Plaats:(Plaats -> Locatie) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.883Z info: Connector Model:Model:OSLO-Adres:Adres:(Adres -> Locatie) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.883Z info: Connector Model:Model:OSLO-Organisatie:Organisatie:(Organisatie -> Agent) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.883Z info: Connector Model:Model:QUDT:Valuta:(Valuta -> Eenheid) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.883Z info: Connector Model:Model:Schema.org:Geldbedrag:(Geldbedrag -> KwantitatieveWaarde) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.883Z info: Connector Model:Model:QUDT:Eenheid:(Eenheid -> Concept) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.883Z info: Connector Model:Model:OSLO-Energiehuis:Klantencontact:(Klantencontact -> Contact) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.883Z info: Connector Model:Model:OSLO-Energiehuis:ProfessioneelContact:(ProfessioneelContact -> Contact) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T15:12:17.883Z info: Connector Model:Model:W3C-Time:Moment:(Moment -> TemporeleEntiteit) is not an association with a source role.
+Ignoring this connector.

-2025-02-11T15:16:21.415Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:12:17.883Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model) and fallback URI (http://todo.com/) will be assigned.

+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Organisatie:OSLO²_usecase_Organisatie_publiekeOrganisatie) and fallback URI (http://todo.com/) will be assigned.

+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:RDFS) and fallback URI (http://todo.com/) will be assigned.

+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:EDTF) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:21.416Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:W3C-Time) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:21.416Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:OSLO-Organisatie:OSLO²_usecase_Organisatie_publiekeOrganisatie) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:21.417Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:IPDC-LPDC:classes) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:QUDT) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:21.417Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:IPDC-LPDC:codelijsten) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:skos) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:21.417Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO:IPDC-LPDC:data types) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:Schema.org) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:21.417Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:schema-org) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T15:12:17.884Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:FOAF) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:21.423Z warn: [ConnectorConverterHandler]: Connector (financiering) does not have a package tag defined.
+2025-03-17T15:12:17.888Z warn: [ConnectorConverterHandler]: Connector (verricht) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T15:16:21.429Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Dienst:PubliekeDienstverlening:naam).

-2025-02-11T15:16:21.430Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Dienst:PubliekeDienstverlening:alternatieveNaam).

-2025-02-11T15:16:21.430Z warn: [ConverterHandler]: Entity with path Model:OSLO:OSLO-Dienst:PubliekeDienstverlening:beschrijving has already a value for ap-usageNote-nl in language nl, but will be overwritten.

-2025-02-11T15:16:21.430Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Dienst:PubliekeDienstverlening:beschrijving).

-2025-02-11T15:16:21.430Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Dienst:PubliekeDienstverlening:trefwoord).

-2025-02-11T15:16:21.430Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Dienst:PubliekeDienstverlening:taal).

-2025-02-11T15:16:21.431Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Dienst:PubliekeDienstverlening:ruimtelijkeDekking).

-2025-02-11T15:16:21.431Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Dienst:PubliekeDienstverlening:contactinfo).

-2025-02-11T15:16:21.431Z warn: [ConverterHandler]: Entity with path Model:OSLO:OSLO-Dienst:Kost has an empty value for tag ap-usageNote-nl.

-2025-02-11T15:16:21.432Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Generiek:ContactInfo:beschikbaarheid).

-2025-02-11T15:16:21.432Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Generiek:ContactInfo:adres).

-2025-02-11T15:16:21.433Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Organisatie:Organisatie:doel).

-2025-02-11T15:16:21.433Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Organisatie:Organisatie:voorkeursnaam).

-2025-02-11T15:16:21.433Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Organisatie:Organisatie:alternatieveNaam).

-2025-02-11T15:16:21.433Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Organisatie:Organisatie:logo).

-2025-02-11T15:16:21.433Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Organisatie:Organisatie:contactinfo).

-2025-02-11T15:16:21.434Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Organisatie:Organisatie:beschrijving).

-2025-02-11T15:16:21.434Z warn: [ConverterHandler]: Entity with path Model:OSLO:OSLO-Adres:Adres:positie has already a value for usageNote-nl in language nl, but will be overwritten.

-2025-02-11T15:16:21.434Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Adres:Adres:positie).

-2025-02-11T15:16:21.436Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO-Energiehuis:GeregistreerdKlantencontact:onderwerp).

-2025-02-11T15:16:21.437Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Gebouw:Gebouw:adres).

-2025-02-11T15:16:21.437Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Gebouw:Gebouw:bouwjaar).

-2025-02-11T15:16:21.437Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Gebouw:Gebouw:gebouwnaam).

-2025-02-11T15:16:21.437Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Gebouw:Gebouw:laatsteRenovatie).

-2025-02-11T15:16:21.437Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Gebouw:Gebouweenheid:adres).

-2025-02-11T15:16:21.438Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Gebouw:Gebouweenheid:geometrie).

-2025-02-11T15:16:21.438Z error: [AttributeConverterHandler]: Unable to determine the range for attribute (Model:OSLO:OSLO-Gebouw:Gebouweenheid:locatieAanduiding).
+2025-03-17T15:12:17.888Z warn: [ConnectorConverterHandler]: Connector (verwijstNaar) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

 #||# -------------------------------------